IvanVlademirS/IvanVlademirS/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-*Take a look at my repos below for IT Projects, Work Samples, Documentation, etc.*
+*Take a look at the repos below for IT Projects, Work Samples, Documentation, etc.*
 <h3 align="center">  <a href="#"><img alt="<3" src="http://ForTheBadge.com/images/badges/built-with-love.svg "></a></h3>